IsaiahloweBrown/brewery-react-app/README.md

 # *****Attention Please*****

-Working version of the project can be found on test branch
+Working version of the project can be found on main branch

 # Tech used: React, Tailwind CSS.
 HTML, Node.JS, CSS (Mainly Frontend)